erikkallen/HomeControlWebinterface/README.md

 HomeControlWebinterface
 =======================

-Webinterface for controlling stuff around my house
+Webinterface for controlling stuff around my house eventually this will run on my Rasberry Pi

 ## Prerequisits